Code-Institute-Submissions/kel151-milestone2/README.md

 ## UX
 ### User Stories
-As someone who enjoys travel, I want to be able to find interesting locations to visit in Tokyo, Japan.
+As someone who enjoys travel, I want to be able to find interesting locations to visit in Tokyo, Japan.<p>
-As a fan of anime and manda, I want to know where in Japan to go to cater to my interest.
+As a fan of anime and manda, I want to know where in Japan to go to cater to my interest.<p>
-As a fan of video games, I want to be able to find locations that pertain to video games.
+As a fan of video games, I want to be able to find locations that pertain to video games.<p>
 As someone who enjoys aesthetics, I want to view a sight that is both pleasing to the eye and on brand for the theme of "geeks" and "nerds".<p>

 ### Strategy